peer-open-source/xara-docs/source/user/manual/model/elements/bearing/3233-FPBearingPTV.md

 </tbody>
 </table>

+The *FPBearingPTV* element has been verified and validated in accordance with the ASME guidelines, details of which are presented in Chapter 4 of Kumar et al. (2015a).

 <p>NOTE: Updating the coefficient of friction during analysis</p>

 The coefficient of friction at the sliding surface of a sliding